 So Weird: Annie is supposed to be a great singer, and they manage to work in a song of hers in nearly every episode of the third season.
 But the actress who plays her (although she has gotten quite a bitbetter with age) was above-average at best.

-Spaced: Played with and Subverted Trope in which three characters all work in creative professions, but we are never told if they're particularly good.
+Spaced: Played with and subverted in which three characters all work in creative professions, but we are never told if they're particularly good.
 Brian praises his former partner Vulva as a brilliant performance artist when her work is bizarre and incomprehensible, but exactly what someone like Brian (Wangsty, pretentious) would speak highly of.
 Daisy is a writer but is mostly too lazy to get any work done, and Tim is a comic book artist.
-His sketches were done by real-life comic book artist Simon Bisley (who Tim's named after), and might even count as an inversion; other characters frequently tend to discuss his work dismissively, usually by describing them as 'cartoons' ("It's a bit more complicated than that.") but when we see them they're actually quite good.
+His sketches were done by real-life comic book artist Simon Bisley (after whom Tim is named), and might even count as an inversion; other characters frequently tend to discuss his work dismissively, usually by describing them as 'cartoons' ("It's a bit more complicated than that.") but when we see them they're actually quite good.

 Stargate Atlantis: Elizabeth Weir is said to be a skilled and experienced diplomat.
 You wouldn't know it from her time leading the Atlantis Expedition.
 Her efforts to negotiate peaceful solutions with other races fail more often than they succeed, her command decisions violate basic human rights conventions multiple times (granted, these aren't "humans" in the traditional sense she's dealing with), and she spends the bulk of the first two seasons dealing with dissent from the other scientists and jockeying with Sheppard for leadership of the Expedition.
 The argument could be made that this is part of the point - that politics in the Pegasus Galaxy are so unlike what she's used to dealing with on Earth that she's forced to rewrite the rules on the fly - but far too many confrontations end with explosions then would be expected from one of Earth's allegedly greatest diplomats.